isabella232/advertising-cloud.en/help/policies/health-segment-guidelines.md

 The following guidelines outline unacceptable and acceptable health-related audience segments.
 They also recommend tactics to use as alternatives to targeting health-related audience segments.

-These guidelines are summarized from the Network Advertising Alliance (NAI).
+These guidelines are summarized from the [!DNL Network Advertising Alliance (NAI)].

 See also [Advertising Cloud Ads Requirements Policy](/help/policies/ad-requirements-policy.md) to determine whether a health-related audience segment is usable per Adobe Advertising Cloud’s targeting policy.